Key changes to renters' rights

 Private tenants can ask for permission to keep a pet and the landlord cannot unreasonably refuse.
 The landlord cannot demand an increased deposit or insist on specialist insurance.

-The government will issue guidance about what is a reasonable request to keep a pet.
+The government has issued guidance about what is a reasonable request to keep a pet.

 A tenancy agreement cannot prevent the tenant from keeping a pet, but a superior lease can.